 - About 2,000 WMU students take our courses each year, and close to 100 are pursuing a gender and women's studies major or minor.

-- Department faculty members include six faculty with full appointments in gender and women's studies, a postdoctoral faculty member for 2013-15, plus approximately 50 faculty with joint appointments.
+- Department faculty members include six faculty with full appointments in gender and women's studies, a postdoctoral faculty, plus approximately 50 faculty with joint appointments.

 - Nearly a dozen part-time and graduate student employees teach gender and women's studies courses.